KNaiduDTX/MicroPaper/docs/API.md

 - Follows ISO 6166 standard (12 characters)
 - Format: `USMOCK` + 5-digit number + check digit
 - Example: `USMOCK12345`

+### Compliance Rules
+- Default verification status for all wallets is `false`
+- Wallet addresses are case-insensitive (normalized to lowercase)
+- Verification status is stored in memory (resets on server restart)
+- All compliance actions are logged for audit trail
+- Manual verification/unverification available for demo purposes

 ## Rate Limiting